Hassan Diab (sociologist)

+Diab has consistently contested the accusation, saying he was in Lebanon at the time of the terrorist attack, and that he had witnesses and evidence to prove it, as was confirmed by French investigative magistrates prior to his release in 2018.
+He compared his case to the Dreyfus Affair, creating controversy.
+The court assessed his alibi as having no credibility.
+Diab's supporters said there was no material element to prove that he, then a sociology student, was in France at the time.
+His lawyers found he had been sitting exams at a university in Lebanon and could not have used the passport, which he said he had lost.

 Early life and education

-Diab was born in Lebanon on November 20, 1953, and studied sociology at the American University of Beirut.
-He received a PhD from Syracuse University in Syracuse, New York.
-He became a Canadian citizen in 1993, and moved to Ottawa in 2006.
-He holds dual citizenship.
+Diab was born in Lebanon on November 20, 1953, and studied sociology at the American University of Beirut, receiving a Bachelor of Arts in 1982.
+He studied at Syracuse University in Syracuse, New York from 1987, receiving his PhD in sociology in 1995.

+He married Rania Tfaily in a Muslim marriage ceremony some time after 2005.

+He moved to Ottawa in 2006.
+He is a dual citizen of Lebanon and Canada.

 Charges

 Diab was arrested by the Royal Canadian Mounted Police (RCMP) on November 13, 2008, at the request of French authorities who wanted him extradited to stand trial for his alleged role in a 1980 bombing outside a synagogue on Rue Copernic in Paris.
 He faced charges of murder and attempted murder in connection with the bombing, in which four people were killed and dozens injured by the detonation of about 10 kg of explosives hidden in the saddlebags of a parked motorcycle.

-Diab denies all charges.
+Diab denied all charges.
 His lawyer said the arrest was "a mistaken identification", and that Diab did not enter France in 1980.
 Friends, colleagues and former professors of Diab expressed shock and bafflement at the news of his arrest.
 His thesis adviser, Louis Kriesberg, a noted scholar of conflict resolution, said he never knew Diab to be in any way antisemitic and called the news "not credible".

 Termination of teaching contract

-In early July 2009, Diab was hired to teach a summer course in introductory sociology at Carleton University.
+In early July 2009, Diab was hired to teach a summer course in introductory sociology at Carleton University in Ontario.
 On July 28, the day after a bail hearing disclosed his employment and subsequent teaching, B'nai Brith Canada released a statement condemning Carleton for employing a suspected terrorist.
 "We find it deplorable that university officials believe that there is nothing wrong with employing Diab.
 The safety and security of the community as a whole, and of the Carleton University campus in particular, are of great concern to us."
 The Toronto-based national office of B'nai Brith issued a statement condemning Carleton's actions, while an Ottawa-based member of the group telephoned the university directly to complain.